thiagola92/ez-curved-lines-2d/README.md

 - [x] Style support: opacity, stroke-opacity,
 - [ ] Style support: paint-order
 - [ ] Show warnings and hints for unsupported stuff: esp. style-node style-named attributes and arcs
+- [ ] Undo / Redo (Undo = delete SvgImport node)

 ### Should have
-- [ ] styles from style named attributes
-- [ ] css named colors (see: https://github.com/colorjs/color-name/blob/master/index.js)
-- [ ] Import inkscape pivot point
-- [ ] Set 'offset' from editor, repositioning path around this new position
+- [x] Better path attribute string parsing (support leading and trailing whitespace, newlines)
 - [ ] Add button to editor to call center node position func
 - [ ] Linear and Radial Gradients
 - [ ] Quadratic bezier curves
-- [x] Better path attribute string parsing (support leading and trailing whitespace, newlines)
+- [ ] styles from style named attributes (i.e. stroke-width, stroke, etc)

+### Could have
+- [ ] css named colors (see: https://github.com/colorjs/color-name/blob/master/index.js)
+- [ ] It should be easier to select DrawableCurve2D in the 2D editor window
+- [ ] Set 'offset' from editor, repositioning path around this new position
+- [ ] Import inkscape pivot point

 ### Would be nice

 - [ ] Arcs to cubic bezier curve conversion
-- [ ] Ellipse to path converter (can be done by inkscape)